Father admits to fatally shooting 3 young sons at Ohio home, prosecutors say

 Clermont County's chief prosecutor of Municipal Court, David Gast, said during Doerman's arraignment Friday that one of the boys tried to flee into a nearby field but Doerman “hunted” his son down and brought him back to their home before killing him.

 Doerman's bail has been set at $20 million.
-He was being held in Clermont County Jail.
+Court records did not indicate whether he was represented by a lawyer at his arraignment.
+He is currently being held in Clermont County Jail.

 Deputies responded to the home in Monroe Township shortly before 4:30 p.m.
 Thursday after receiving a pair of 911 calls, one apparently from the mother who was screaming that “her babies had been shot” and another from a passing motorist who said a girl was running down the street saying her father was killing people, a news release from the Clermont County Sheriff’s Office said.